bodiman/sequential_loading/README.md

 ## Parameters

 Parameters are inputs to a data collection query.
 They are represented as a row in a typed pandas dataframe, whose schema is refered to as a `ParameterSchema`.
 It is important to note that while parameters are inputs to a query, there may be additional query inputs that are not parameters.

 A parameter should be an attribute of a datapoint that fundamentally distinguishes it from another datapoint.
+Each datapoint has a corresponding set of parameters, which is not necessarily unique.
 For instance, if one were to collect meteorological data, the parameters might include the date and location of the data.
 The time of day might also be an input to the query, but it would most likely not be a parameter.

+Parameters define the "buckets" into which datapoints fall.
+Metadata is not tracked for individual datapoints, but for each unique set of parameters.

 ## Metadata

 Metadata is information that is tracked about queries executed through a particular data processor.
 It is stored in a typed pandas dataframe, whose schema is refered to as a `MetaSchema`.
 The metaschema is defined uniquely for each processor.
 The metadata is tracked and updated for each query executed through a processor.

+Metadata is tracked for each unique set of parameters.
+One example of metadata might be the time domain over which a data collector has been queried.
+In the case of a missing date in the data, this would allow one to determine weather the data is missing from the API, or if it has not been collected.

 # Components